What is Form 1095-A?

 What is it?

-If you enrolled in a health plan through Covered California but did not receive financial help, you will still receive a Form 1095-A to show you the months you had health insurance through Covered California.
+If you enrolled in a health plan through Covered California but did not receive financial help, you will still receive a Form 1095-A to show you the months you had health insurance through Covered California and to avoid paying the tax penalty.

 What do I do with Form 1095-A?

 Save this form — you will need it when you prepare your taxes for 2016.
 Similar to a W-2, a Form 1095-A is one of the things that will determine the amount of taxes you will pay or the refund you receive.
-You’ll use it to fill out IRS Form 8962.
+You will use it to fill out IRS Form 8962.
 Form 8962 is an IRS form to “reconcile” the tax credits your health insurance company received based on your estimated income with the amount that you qualify for based on your actual income, as reported on your federal tax return.
-For more information about IRS Form 8962, please visit: www.irs.gov/aca.

 For help with your taxes, consult a tax preparer.
 Most tax preparers are ready to assist you with this form and the tax requirements.
 You may be able to get free help filing your taxes, including free software programs or in-person assistance.
-Go to www.irs.gov/freefile or www.irs.gov/VITA.
+Find out if you qualify to use Free File, the IRS’s free tax-filing software, or VITA, the IRS’s program for free tax preparation.

 What if I didn’t get a Form 1095-A?

-If you did not receive a Form 1095-A in the mail or in your Covered California account by January 31, 2017, complete the dispute form or contact Covered California at (800) 300-1506.
+If you have not received a Form 1095-A in the mail or in your Covered California account, complete the dispute form or contact Covered California at (800) 300-1506.
 The dispute form is currently only available in English.
-For assistance in Spanish or any other language, please contact Covered California at (800) 300-1506.
+For assistance in Spanish or any other language, please contact Covered California at (800) 989-2199.

 Please note: If you are no longer an active member of Covered California, you will not be able to access your Form 1095-A in your online account.
-Please contact Covered California at (800) 300-1506 to request a paper copy if you do not receive it by January 31, 2017.
+Please contact Covered California at (800) 989-2199 to request a paper copy if you have not received it.

 Covered California members who enrolled in a minimum coverage plan (also known as catastrophic coverage) in 2016 will receive a Form 1095-B or 1095-C directly from their health insurance company.